cedlemo/blingbling/README.md

 ##Blingbling:

 Blingbling is a graphical widget library for Awesome Windows Manager.
-The goal of the Blingbling library is to provide more fancy, customisable and easy to setup graphical widgets, popups or signals for Awesome WM.
+The goal of the Blingbling library is to provide more fancy, customizable and easy to setup graphical widgets, popups or signals for Awesome WM.

 Originally, I have written Blingbling for myself but I share it under the GNU GPL-v2 (http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
 Testers and feedbacks are welcome!